Ida, Louisiana

 Ida is a village in Caddo Parish, Louisiana, United States.
-The population was 221 at the 2010 census.
-It is part of the Shreveport–Bossier City Metropolitan Statistical Area.
+The population was 217 at the 2020 census.
+It is part of the Shreveport–Bossier City metropolitan area.
 Ida and nearby Rodessa are the most northwesterly communities in Louisiana.
+It is nearby I-49.

+History

+Settlement of the area likely began after the end of the American Civil War, with the construction of the Munnerlyn Chapel in 1877 and the first school house in 1883.
+A post office was constructed in 1897 which spurred an increase in population.
+In 1905, the Ida Methodist Church was built.
+It continues to serve the community today at 6874 Cedar Lane, despite its bell tower being removed.

+Ida was incorporated as a village in 1967.

 Geography

 Ida is located in Caddo Parish, just south of the Arkansas border.
 US 71 runs through the village, leading north 34 mi to Texarkana, AR, and south 36 mi to Shreveport.
 I-49 runs parallel to US 71 between the two cities and bypasses Ida just to west with one exit serving the village, Exit 245 (LA 168).

 According to the United States Census Bureau, the village has a total area of 3.6 km2, all land.